-Carson City is a city located in Nevada.
-With a 2020 population of 56,336, it is the 6th largest city in Nevada and the 690th largest city in the United States.
-Carson City is currently growing at a rate of 0.83% annually and its population has increased by 1.92% since the most recent census, which recorded a population of 55,274 in 2010.
-Spanning over 157 miles, Carson City has a population density of 389 people per square mile.
+Carson City is a city located in Carson City Nevada.
+Carson City has a 2023 population of 59,630.
+Carson City is currently growing at a rate of 0.54% annually and its population has increased by 1.62% since the most recent census, which recorded a population of 58,677 in 2020.

 It is an independent city, and it also serves as the state capital.
 The city was originally founded in 1858 and was once a stopover until silver was discovered in the mountains.
 Since then, the city has grown and expanded.

 Over 14% of the Carson City population speaks Spanish at home, while over 82% speak English.
 The city’s largest employer is Carson Tahoe Health.
 The Carson City School District, Carson City Municipal Government, and the Nevada Department of Transportation are other top employers.

 According to census data, Carson City's population has seen highs and lows, with declining populations recorded during the early 20th century.
 However, by the time of the 1940 census, the population was on the rise again, with numbers jumping significantly in the 1970s and 1980s.
 Recent estimates show that the population is down slightly from the last census.
 However, there is nothing that would indicate that this will become a trend, and Carson City is likely to see continued growth in its future.

 The Washoe people were the first known inhabitants in what is now Carson City.
 John Fremont was the first European to come to the area and first arrived in the region of Eagle Valley in 1843.
 The region was initially named Washoe after the first inhabitants.